fecetinn/Telcom_Customer_Churn/README.md

-You can find this data set in kaggle!
+You can also find this data set in kaggle!

 ## 🛠 Data Preprocessing